nimati/FCAlertView/README.md

 ##Swift

 For the swift version of FCAlertView, [Click Here](https://github.com/k9101/FCAlertView).
-Credits to [Kris Penney](https://github.com/k9101) for writting the swift library.
+Credits to [Kris Penney](https://github.com/k9101) for writing the swift library.

 ##Installation